 Donald ‘Cowboy’ Cerrone Laying the Blueprint for Fighters Seeking a Title Shot

-Donald Cerrone has shown fighters the most direct and financially beneficial way to a title shot, much is made of Twitter spats and fighter tension but Cowboy ignored all of this and stayed healthy enough to fight a sensational seven times in just over a year.
-Cowboy’s attitude of staying in fight shape and actively looking for fights has paid off in the ultimate way for the American.
+Donald Cerrone has shown fighters the most direct and financially beneficial way to a title shot.
+Much is made of Twitter spats and fighter tension, but Cowboy ignored all of this.
+And stayed healthy enough to fight a sensational seven times in just over a year.
+Cowboy’s attitude of staying in fight shape and actively looking for fights has paid off in an ultimate way for the American.
 Cowboy is not the only one but he is the perfect segway for this piece, looking at fighters who have revolutionised the fight game.

 This thought process, while not new, is certainly becoming more implemented by fighters throughout the UFC as a means to climb the ladder quickly.
 Here are the fighters currently competing inside the UFC that have availed of their opportunities and capitalised on it.
 They show all fighters that staying ready and throwing your name into every hat is the best option.

-Before Jones had a belt to be stripped of, he was rising star of the division, although still in the shadow of his stable-mate Rashad Evans, who was scheduled to face Shogun Rua, the then light-heavyweight champion.
-Evans was injured and the UFC were forced to approach his teammate Jones, who stepped up and changed the face of the UFC for years to come with his short notice demolition of Rua.
+Before Jones had a belt to be stripped of, he was rising star of the division.
+Although still in the shadow of his stable-mate Rashad Evans, who was scheduled to face Shogun Rua, the then light-heavyweight champion.
+Evans was injured and the UFC was forced to approach his teammate, Jones.
+Who stepped up and changed the face of the UFC for years to come with his short notice demolition of Rua.

-Another side to stepping up, or not stepping up, on late notice was Jones’s decision surrounding UFC 151, he declined a fight on short notice against Chael Sonnen after then opponent Dan Henderson got injured, due to this, the fight and event was cancelled, leaving fighters and fans alike with a bitter taste in their mouth when it came to Jon Jones that has never left.
-This scenario, with the stakes so high, is very rare and might never happen again, but it shows that failure to take an opportunity can hurt as much as a loss.
+Another side to stepping up, or not stepping up, on late notice was Jones’s decision surrounding UFC 151.
+He declined a fight on short notice against Chael Sonnen after then opponent Dan Henderson got injured.
+Due to this, the fight and event were cancelled, leaving fighters and fans alike with a bitter taste in their mouth when it came to Jon Jones that has never left.
+This scenario, with the stakes so high, is very rare and might never happen again.
+But it shows that failure to take an opportunity can hurt as much as a loss.

 Donald “Cowboy” Cerrone: